 CDFI Business Loans for Women and People of Color

-Raising capital is always tough, but it’s especially hard if you belong to an underserved community.
+Raising capital is always tough.
+But it’s especially hard if you belong to an underserved community.
 Due to unjust lending practices like redlining and denying credit to single women, loans have historically favored white men.
-Things are changing, but women and people of color are still under-represented when it comes to entrepreneurship rates within the U.S.
+Things are changing, but women and people of color are still under-represented when it comes to US entrepreneurship rates.

 The good news is that mission-driven lenders are helping to close the wealth gap through economic development.
 What does economic development actually mean?
 It means that you could be the next person to benefit from a CDFI business loan.